 In our Prep School many children opt to sit the 11+ Plus exam and are offered a place at a selective secondary school of their choice.
 Destination schools for our 2020 leavers included Upton Grammar, Dr Challoner’s Grammar, Langley Grammar, St James’ Boys School, Burnham Grammar, Herschel Grammar and Eton College (2022).
 In 2020, 50+ of children passed their 11+ exam.
 To find out more about how we prepare pupils for the 11+, read here.

 Their success is due to a combination of natural ability and the teaching and experiences they have received from our Nursery onwards.

-Our test results in the EYFS profile far exceed the National Average.
-For the academic year 2017/18,
+Our test results in the EYFS profile consistently exceed the National Average.

 Children are defined as having reached a good level of development at the end of the EYFS if they have achieved at least the expected level in:

 - The Early Learning Goals in the Prime areas of learning (personal, social and emotional development; physical development; and communication and language)

 - The early learning goals in the specific areas of Mathematics and Literacy.